rampion/custom-shells-for-make/README.md

 `.ONESHELL` is very easy to use, but it has some drawbacks.

-- It's a bit of a blunt instrument, as you can't use `.ONESHELL` to specify that a single recipe should be run in a persistent shell, only to tell `make` to use that strategy for *all* the recipes in a file
+- It's a bit of a blunt instrument, as you can't use `.ONESHELL` to specify that a single rule should be run in a persistent shell, only to tell `make` to use that strategy for *all* the rules in a file

 - It only works in GNU Make v4 and above, and will fall back silently to a non-persistent shell in v3: